RickGelhausen/REPARATION_blast/README.md

 # CHANGES TO REPARATION

 I replaced the commericial [usearch --ublast tool](https://www.drive5.com/usearch/) by the open-source [blast tool](https://blast.ncbi.nlm.nih.gov/Blast.cgi).
-The introduction of blast increases the runtime of reparation.
-But it allows me to add reparation_blast to bioconda for easy use in conda environments (without licensing issues).
+The introduction of blast increases the runtime of reparation, but it allows me to add reparation_blast to bioconda for easy use in conda environments (without licensing issues).

 Further, I upgraded the python script from python2.7 to python3.6+.